 - Information on the Post-It Notes will be transcribed by an Academic Services staffer and sent out to students in DRAFT form.

 Nursing student clinical matches are complex given the number of nursing schools (all levels of education) and number of nursing students in the Puget Sound area.
-In addition, the education of nursing students is very prescriptive both from national accreditation standpoint and from Washington State rules.
-In recent years, issues around clinical matches got so complex and inefficient that the North Puget Sound Clinical Placement Consortium was formed.
+In addition, the education of nursing students is very prescriptive both from a national accreditation standpoint and from Washington State rules.
+In recent years, issues around clinical matches became so complex and inefficient that the North Puget Sound Clinical Placement Consortium was formed.
 The mission of the Consortium is to deal with these complexities and balance the needs and interests of the clinical agencies with the needs of the Schools and their students and faculty while maintaining compliance with state laws and national standards for accredited schools, as well as any regulations healthcare agencies must adhere to.